_______________

 Doris viridis is

-known from a single animal found under a rock in a mid-intertidal tide
+known from two animals.
+The first was found under a rock in a mid-intertidal tide

 Distribution: